dnsbty/phx_gen_auth/README.md

 namespace.

 Verify the database connection details for the development and test environments in `config/` so the migrator and tests can run properly.
-Then run the following to create the database
+Then run the following to install the dependencies and create and migrate the database

-    $ mix ecto.create

-Next, let's install the dependencies and migrate the database

     $ mix deps.get
-    $ mix ecto.migrate
+    $ mix do ecto.create, ecto.migrate

 Let's run the tests and make sure our new authentication system works as expected.